cghael/clojure-spa/README.md

 # Yet another one CRUD

 A CRUD single page application demonstrating full stack development on Clojure/ClojureScript with a CI pipeline in Jenkins and deploy to Kubernetes.
+The application displays a list of patients with pagination, you can create a new patient, view his card, edit the data, delete.
+Sorting/search by the specified fields in the patient's card is also implemented.
+Every time the application is launched, demo data is uploaded to the database.

 ## Stack